schuyler/sim2075/methodology/reference/causal-types.md

       # Impact vector specified separately, keyed by resolution_id
 ```

 **Key Insight**: The same window can produce very different outcomes.
-"Taiwan crisis" is a window; resolution could be war, peaceful accommodation, or status quo.
-These aren't three separate events—they're three resolutions of one contingent situation.
+"Taiwan crisis" is a window; *within* the discontinuity cases, resolution could be military conflict or great power settlement.
+Crises that de-escalate without discontinuity are non-events—they don't appear as resolutions because nothing fundamental changed.
+See [[methodology/reference/type-3-calibration]] for the full treatment.

 **Calibration Insight**: Resolution probabilities are inherently difficult to estimate (see [[methodology/concepts/small-n-actor-problem]]).
 Default to uniform distribution across plausible resolutions; deviation requires explicit structural justification.
 The value of Type 3 modeling comes from specifying *what follows* each resolution, not from estimating *which* resolution occurs.